-Submit your Event Flyer in .PDF (max size 4 MB) for approval to the Alamo Area Council Program Office with the email subject "Community Bulletin Board" to CommunityBB@AlamoAreaBSA.org.
+Submit your Event information with the ‘Who, Why, What, Where, and How details’ for approval to the Alamo Area Council with the email subject ‘Community Bulletin Board’ to CommunityBB@AlamoAreaBSA.org.